GarinJTanner/Final-Project/Red-Team.md

 The following vulnerabilities were identified:

-Target 1
-- Default wordpress folder names
-- Weak server password
+CWE-521 - Weak server password
+- Server does not require strong user passwords, making it vulnerable to brute force attacks.
+- Severity: High

-- Unsalted hashed passwords
+CWE-916 - Unsalted hashed passwords
+- Hashed passwords that are unsalted can be easily cracked using free softare like john the ripper.
+- Severity - Medium

-- Unpatched WordPress software
+Unpatched WordPress software (Version 4.8.18)
+- CWE-79
+-
  ## Exploitation
 The Red Team was able to penetrate Target 1 and retrieve the following confidential data: